cartheur/ideal/README.md

 Lines 09 to 13 implement the environment.
 This new environment was designed to demonstrate the benefit of learning two-step regularities of interaction.
 If the experiment equals the previous experiment then result is `r1`, otherwise the result is `r2`.

 Lines 14 to 18: the enacted interaction is retrieved from memory; and the agent is pleased if its valence is positive (similar to §2.3).
-Line 19: the agent records the composite interaction as a tuple ‹`contextInteraction`, `enactedInteraction`› in memory.
+Line 19: the agent records the composite interaction as a tuple `‹contextInteraction, enactedInteraction›` in memory.

 Table 3.2 presents a simple version of the `learnCompositeInteraction()`, `anticipate()`, and `selectExperiment()` functions.